jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 ### 61 Exceptions to compensation
-(1) The Crown is not liable to pay compensation under section 58 or 59 if— (a) the loss or damage results from a breach of trust by the claimant:
+(1) The Crown is not liable to pay compensation under section 58 or 59 if— (a) the loss or damage results from a breach of trust by the claimant or the registered owner:
   (b) the loss or damage results from the improper exercise of a power of sale under a mortgage or re-entry under a lease:
   (c) the loss or damage results from the operation of an enactment other than this Act that overrides or limits the title to an estate or interest in land.
 (2) The Crown is not liable to pay compensation under section 59 for loss of an estate or interest in land as a result of bringing the land under this Act if the estate or interest in the land could have been, but was not, registered under the Deeds Registration Act 1908 or any comparable earlier legislation unless, before the land was brought under this Act,—